2023 African Games postponed to 2024, stay in Ghana - ExBulletin

 The African Union (AU), the Association of National Olympic Committees of Africa (ANOCA) and the Association of African Sports Confederations (AASC) announced this week that the quadrennial event will now take place in March 2024, in the host city of Accra, Ghana .

-Just as when the Tokyo Olympics retained their ‘2020 Olympic Games’ title despite being postponed, Ghana will follow suit with the name ‘2023 Accra’ being implemented in 2024.
+Just like when the Tokyo Olympics retained their ‘2020 Olympics’ title despite being postponed, Ghana will follow suit with the name ‘2023 Accra’ being implemented in 2024.

 With the new timing, 12 of the proposed 24 Africa Games sports disciplines will see their competition serve as qualifiers for the 2024 Paris Olympics following approval by Association of African Sports Confederations (AASC) President General Ahmed Nasser and the president of the Association of National Olympic Committees of Africa (ANOCA), Mustapha Berraf.